 The best time of day to photograph newborns is during the morning hours when babies are still relatively relaxed and calm.
 Babies tend to sleep more during these hours too.
 As the day wears on, babies tend to become overstimulated and fussier because of this and may end up being awake more.

-My baby is past the 14 day mark, does that mean I can’t do newborn photos anymore?
+My baby is more than two weeks old, does that mean I can’t do newborn photos anymore?

 There is always an exception to the rule.
 I have photographed plenty of babies beyond the 10-14 day mark.
 There is a variety of reasons for this, including, but not limited to:

 - Baby was born early, or prematurely.
 We can use an adjusted age range for their session, especially if they are born very early and in the Nicu.